 Try A New Sport

-Same with volunteering, trying a new sport can be great for making new friends.
+Same with volunteering, trying a new sport can be great for making new friends and trying something out solo.
 Everyone’s there for the same reason making it an easy way to get to know people.
 Join a tennis league or kickball team and then you’re working on both your mental and physical health all at once!
 This is also a nice way to get some fresh air and get your body moving.

 Ways To Learn How To Do Things Alone